Asante people: Geography

-The Ashanti Region has a variable terrain, coasts and mountains, wildlife sanctuary and strict nature reserve and national parks, forests and grasslands, lush agricultural areas, and near savannas, enriched with vast deposits of industrial minerals, most notably vast deposits of gold.
+The Ashanti Region has a variety of terrains: coasts and mountains; wildlife sanctuary, strict nature reserve, and national park; forests and grasslands; lush agricultural areas; and near savannas, enriched with vast deposits of industrial minerals, most notably vast deposits of gold.

 The territory Asante people settled is home to a volcanic crater lake, Lake Bosumtwi, and Asante is bordered westerly to Lake Volta within the central part of present-day Ghana.
 The Asante (Kingdom of Asante) territory is densely forested, mostly fertile and to some extent mountainous.
 There are two seasons—the rainy season (April to November) and the dry season (December to March).
 The land has several streams; the dry season, however is extremely desiccated.
 Ashanti Region is hot year round.

-Today Asante people number close to 3 million.
+Today Asante people number upwards of 10 million.
 Asante Twi, the majority language, is a member of the Central Tano languages within the Kwa languages.
 Asante political power combines Asantehene Otumfuo Nana Osei Tutu II as the political head of the Asantes and the Ashanti Region, with Asante semi-one-party state representative New Patriotic Party, and since the Ashanti Region (and the Kingdom of Asante) state political union with Ghana, the Asante remain largely influential.

 Asantes reside in Asante and Brong Ahafo Regions in Ghana.
 Kumase metropolis, the capital of Asante (Kingdom of Asante), has also been the historic capital of the Asante Kingdom.
 The Ashanti Region currently has a population of 11 million (11,000,000).

-Today, as in the past, the Ashanti Regioncontinues to make significant contributions to Ghana's economy.
+Today, as in the past, the Ashanti Region continues to make significant contributions to Ghana's economy.
 Asante is richly endowed with industrial minerals and agricultural implements, Asante is responsible for much of Ghana's domestic food production and for the foreign exchange Ghana earns from cocoa, agricultural implements, gold, bauxite, manganese, various other industrial minerals, and timber.
 Kumase metropolis and Ashanti Region produces 96% of Ghana's exports.